 |Arthur Avenue in the Bronx is the “Real Little Italy”|

-You probably had no idea that such sections even existed, but these quiet yet vibrant communities have no shortage of what makes New York a great city to live and visit --- character, good food and interesting people.
+You probably had no idea that such sections even existed, but these quiet yet vibrant communities have no shortage of what makes New York a great city to live in and visit –– I’m talking about character, good food, and interesting people.

 Known primarily as an Irish Catholic working-class neighborhood, Little Ireland is located in Woodlawn Heights near the Woodlawn Conservancy in the Northwest part of the Bronx, which is one of the most historical places in all of NYC.
 Woodlawn Heights is a bustling Irish community with an array of Irish specialty stores at the intersection of Woodlawn and McLean Avenue (which technically runs into Yonkers).

 Don’t miss shops like The Butcher’s Fancy –– selling Irish Bacon, Ham and Corned Beef, among other meats, or the Prime Cut Irish Butcher Store on Katonah Avenue.
 If you’re in the mood for a nosh and beverage, Pubs like the Rambling House proudly serving pints of Guinness, Fish & Chips, and Shepherd’s Pie, would be perfect spots to try.

 |Nothing like a pint of Guinness–photo by The Rambling House|